 Using Your Pension To Buy Commercial Property

-Kristen: The second question, “Can I use my pension to buy a property?” is yes, as long as it’s a commercial property.
+Kristen: The second question, "Can you transfer your pension into property?" is yes, as long as it's a commercial property.

 There was a rumour, some years ago, and I think people still talk about today, that you can buy residential property with your pension.
 You can't.

 You can buy an office or warehousing but you can't buy a residential property, a hotel or anything of that sort.

 The Benefits To Using Your Pension To Invest In Commercial Property